stormpath/stormpath-sdk-php/README.md

       )
   );
   ```
-Only the values you with to override would need to be supplied in the array that
+Only the values you wish to override would need to be supplied in the array that
 is passed to the ClientBuilder.